29 facts about The Umbrella Academy that you probably didn't know

-From the filming secrets to the differences in the comics, here's a whole bunch of facts from both season 1 and season 2 that you might not know about your fave superhero show.
+From the filming secrets to the differences in the comics, here's a whole bunch of facts from both seasons 1, 2 and 3 that you might not know about your fave superhero show.

 1) Gerard Way was inspired by his time in My Chemical Romance while writing the early comics.

 In an interview with Rolling Stone, Gerard revealed: "There's little bits of me in all the characters, there's bits of some of the guys in some of those characters and the different roles that we would play in the band and how those roles would change sometimes...
 We were in a big pressure cooker of fame and notoriety and the characters experience that in the comic and the show."

 2) The Netflix series was originally meant to be a film.

 In the same interview, Gerard revealed that Universal were originally attached to turn it into a film, but it just didn't work out.